unchase/Unchase.Swashbuckle.AspNetCore.Extensions/README.md

         // use it if you want to hide Paths and Definitions from OpenApi documentation correctly options.UseAllOfToExtendReferenceSchemas();

-        // if you want to add xml comments (with remarks) into the swagger documentation, first of all add: var xmlFilePath = Path.Combine(AppContext.BaseDirectory, "WebApi3.1-Swashbuckle.xml");
+        // if you want to add xml comments from summary and remarks into the swagger documentation, first of all add:
-        options.IncludeXmlCommentsWithRemarks(xmlFilePath);
+        // you can exclude remarks for concrete types var xmlFilePath = Path.Combine(AppContext.BaseDirectory, "WebApi3.1-Swashbuckle.xml");
+        options.IncludeXmlCommentsWithRemarks(xmlFilePath, false,
+            typeof(ComplicatedClass),
+            typeof(InnerEnum));

         // or add without remarks
         //options.IncludeXmlComments(xmlFilePath);